[logo: The Medical Front WWI]

 The presence of agglutinins in the blood was discovered by Landsteiner in 1901 and the recognition of the four human blood groups was determined by Jansky in 1907 and confirmed by Moss in 1910.
-Jansky classified his groups as I, II, III, and IV but we now know these groups as the ABO classification.
-In 1907, Jansky's Group I corresponds to present day group O; Group II corresponds to present day group A; Group III corresponds to present day group B; and Group IV corresponds to present day group AB.
+Jansky classified his groups as I, II, III, and IV but we now recognise these groups according to the ABO classification.
+In 1907, Jansky's Group I corresponded to present day group O; Group II corresponded to present day group A; Group III corresponded to present day group B; and Group IV corresponded to present day group AB.

 The links below, which are edited chapters from a book, entitled "Blood Transfusion" written by Dr Geoffrey Keynes in 1922, describes the early techniques of blood transfusion, its dangers and the selection of blood donors.